gschmutz/integration-architecture-workshop/08-camel-service/README.md

 }
 ```

 As we can see, it references a `camel-order-management-context.xml` file.
-Create this file in the source folder `src/main/resources` and add the following XML definition:
+Create this file in the folder `src/main/resources` and add the following XML definition:

 ```
 <?xml version="1.0" encoding="UTF-8"?>